stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

    - If the number of remaining addresses in the reward set, N, is less than 20, then the producer set enrollment must burn BTC by including (20-N) burn outputs
-2. Otherwise, the second output must be a burn address.
+2. Otherwise, the second output must be a burn address (i.e. the enrollment falls into a prepare phase).

 During a reward cycle, this enrollment transaction will include a somewhat large number of outputs: one `OP_RETURN`, twenty stacker rewards, and one change